Sydney Top 100 Sydneys best 100 things to do in sydneyTop 100 Things To Do In Sydney, Australia

 What to do in Sydney? - Take High Tea!

 So what is High Tea?
 Well it comprises of a traditional selection of sandwiches, cakes and the finest tea and champagne.
-High Tea is available on Saturdays 12pm - 5pm and on Sundays 1pm - 5pm.
 High life and tiffin, apparently, bring a friend(s).

 112 Macquarie Street